 Not to know what happened before you were born is always to remain a child.
 For what is a human being’s life if through the memory of things past it is not woven into the lives of those who came before? - Cicero, Orator 120

 Classics is the study of the languages and cultures of ancient Greece and Rome.
-The field includes great writers such as Homer, Sappho, Sophocles, Thucydides, Plato, Caesar, Cicero, Vergil, Horace, and Tacitus; and great monuments such as the Parthenon and the Colosseum.
+To study classics is to engage critically with the works of Homer, Sappho, Sophocles, Plato, Caesar, Cicero, and Vergil among many others, and to try to understand the cultures and circumstances that produced them.

-To study Classics is to enter into a world that stretches from Europe to Western Asia and North Africa, and in time from the Stone Age to the fall of Constantinople and beyond.
-Classicists study great civilizations such as those of Egypt, Mesopotamia, Crete, Etruria, Hellenic Greece, Persia, Rome, Israel, and Byzantium.
-Christianity, Islam, the Renaissance, and modern science were inspired by admiration of and rivalry with ancient humanism.
+Students of classics enter into a world that stretches from Europe to Western Asia and North Africa, and in time from the Stone Age to the fall of Constantinople and beyond.
+Classicists study great civilizations such as those of Egypt, Mesopotamia, Crete, Etruria, Hellenic Greece, Persia, Rome, Israel and Byzantium.
+Christianity, Islam, the Renaissance and modern science were inspired by admiration of and rivalry with ancient humanism.
 The modern world is unthinkable without the legacy of classical antiquity.